 This garden is formal and includes a large open, grassy space.
-Unlike at most gardens, the grass wasn’t off limits, so people were letting their children play on the grass, though it was too hot to spend a lot of time lounging.
+Unlike at most gardens in Tokyo, the grass wasn’t off limits, so people were letting their children play on it, though it was too hot to spend a lot of time lounging.
 The remaining moat walls are impressive, and the ruins of the original castle keep (Now long gone: the current Imperial palace is modern.) can be climbed to see the view over the garden.
 Unfortunately, it doesn’t afford a view into the rest of the Imperial Palace Gardens.

-There are other gardens in Tokyo, so this isn’t a comprehensive list, (Click here for a comprehensive list.) but the variety of the ones I visited surprised to me.
-My favorites are the small, more detailed ones, like Atago-Jinja or any of the gardens of the many shrines in Yanaka.
+There are other gardens in Tokyo, so this isn’t a complete list, (Click here for a more comprehensive list.) but the variety in the Tokyo gardens I visited surprised to me.
+My favorite Tokyo gardens are the small, more detailed ones, like Atago-Jinja or any of the gardens of the many shrines in Yanaka.
 On the other hand, the Ueno Garden was by far the best in terms of people-watching.

 With so many options, you should be able to find a piece of nature to your liking near you wherever you go in Tokyo, or at least a carefully-groomed version of nature.
 In a big, overwhelming city like Tokyo, you’ll need it!

-If you’ve been to Tokyo, do you have a favorite garden you’d recommend?
+If you’ve been to Tokyo, do you have any favorite Tokyo gardens that you’d recommend?

 I am a co-host of Travel Photo Thursday!
 Please take a look at the participating blogs below.
 If you have a blog and would like to be included, use the button below to add yours to the list, and make sure to link back here in your post!